SHOP

 If you’ve been caught going over the speed limit and are offered a speed awareness course, this can also help you dodge points.

-Appealing your points (for example, if you weren’t the driving the car when the offence was committed or didn’t get the initial notice through in time) could also help you avoid points on your licence.
+Appealing your points (for example, if you weren’t driving the car when the offence was committed or didn’t get the initial notice in time) could also help you avoid points on your licence.

 Speed cameras pointing out of the back of a police van